 After an infection, people have immunity to the disease for the rest of their lives.

 There is a safe and effective vaccine to prevent rubella.
 The rubella vaccine is recommended for all children.
-It is routinely given when children are 12 - 15 months old, but is sometimes given earlier during epidemics.
-A second vaccination (booster) is routinely given to children ages 4 - 6.
+It is routinely given when children are 12 to 15 months old, but is sometimes given earlier during epidemics.
+A second vaccination (booster) is routinely given to children ages 4 to 6.
 MMR is a combination vaccine that protects against measles, mumps, and rubella.

-Women of childbearing age usually have a blood test to see if they have immunity to rubella.
+Women of childbearing age most often have a blood test to see if they have immunity to rubella.
 If they are not immune, women should avoid getting pregnant for 28 days after receiving the vaccine.

 Those who should not get vaccinated include: